proudier/alpha-one/README.md

     $ bundle

-Or install it yourself as:

-    $ gem install alpha-one

 Maybe you will be interested in copying the following files from the sample website to your site:
 - favicon.png
 - posts.html

 ## Configuration

-The following variable can/must be set in _config.yml
+The following variable can/must be set in `_config.yml`:
 - title: text shown in the navbar and the footer
 - motto: a maxim shown in the footer, under the title
-- header_link_1_label, header_link_1_href (both optional): used to add links in the header bar
+- description: used by search engine
 - twitter_username
 - github_username
 - linkedin_username
 - baseurl (optional): path to the root of your website; useful if it is hosted on a subpath
 - png_favicon: name of the png file to be used as favicon; must reside bellow $baseurl
+- header_link_1_label, header_link_1_href (both optional): used to add links in the navbar

 ## A note on table